IreneKilgannon/pands-weekly-tasks/README.md

 __Week 5 weekday.py__

 _Task:_ Write a program that outputs whether or not today is a weekday.
 If it is a weekday output is "Yes, unfortunately today is a weekday".
 If it is the weekend output is "It is the weekend, yah!"

+_Output_

+At weekend:

+    It is the weekend, yah!

+On a weekday:

+    Yes, unfortunately today is a weekday.

 _References_